PFC Ludogorets Razgrad: Foundation and beginning

 Established in November 1945 after the merging of several rural football clubs from the Ludogorie Region, Ludogorets Razgrad was initially participating in the Third football division of Bulgaria.
 They promoted to the Second division in 1961.
 In 1997 the club merged with FC Antibiotic Razgrad and was renamed to FC Antibiotic-Ludogorets.
 In 2005 the club was defunct.
 The rise of Ludogorets started in season 2009/10 when Aleksandar Aleksandrov, director of FC Razgrad 2000, inherited the history and traditional club records of the former Antibiotic-Ludogorets, returning the name to PFC Ludogorets 1945 Razgrad.
 The team managed to enter Second division when Ivaylo Petev was designated as a Head Coach.

 Domuschiev era (2010–present)

-In September 2010 the club was purchased by a Bulgarian pharmaceutical entrepreneur Kiril Domuschiev, with the clear intention of bringing Ludogorets to the top division.
-This happened in May 2011 with Ivaylo Petev as a Head Coach when the team promoted to top division for the first time in the club's history.
+In September 2010 the club was purchased by Bulgarian pharmaceutical entrepreneur Kiril Domuschiev, with the clear intention of bringing Ludogorets to the top division.
+This happened in May 2011 with Ivaylo Petev as a Head Coach when the team was promoted to the top division for the first time in the club's history.

 First title

-In May 2012, Ludogorets completed the domestic double when they won their first Bulgarian Cup title following a 2:1 victory against Lokomotiv Plovdiv at Lazur Stadium in Burgas, and in August 2012, they won the Bulgarian Supercup, defeating Lokomotiv 3:1, thus becoming the first team to win a treble in its first season in A Group and one of the few in the history of international football to do so.
+In May 2012, Ludogorets completed the domestic double when they won their first Bulgarian Cup title following a 2-1 victory against Lokomotiv Plovdiv at Lazur Stadium in Burgas, and in August 2012, they won the Bulgarian Supercup, defeating Lokomotiv 3-1, thus becoming the first team to win a treble in its first season in A Group and one of the few in the history of international football to do so.